 10K Gold Wedding Bands contain 41.7% gold and 58.3% alloy.
-10K gold is the only karat gold that contains more alloy than gold.
+10K gold and rose gold are the only karat golds that contain more alloy than 14k and 18k.
 10K gold wedding bands are typically requested by individuals looking for a slight discount from 14K gold prices.
-It is the least pure and therefore the least expensive of the three karat golds and is the preferred metal for class rings and other jewelry pieces where a lower cost is desired.
-It will tarnish more quickly in recessed and hidden areas than 18K and 14K gold jewelry, and 10K yellow gold jewelry items are slightly more pale in color than 14K yellow gold jewelry items.
+It is the least pure and therefore the least expensive of the three karat golds, and is the preferred metal for class rings and other jewelry pieces where a lower cost is desired.
+It will tarnish more quickly in recessed and hidden areas than 18K and 14K gold jewelry, and 10K yellow gold jewelry items are slightly paler in color than 14K yellow gold jewelry items.
 10K rose gold, on the other hand, is the pinkest, coolest color of rose gold, since it contains the least amount of pure gold and more alloy.
 It’s actually a favorite around our offices, because it is the pinkest in color.
 10K gold and rose gold is generally considered to be harder than 14K, but there is much unresolved discussion within the jewelry industry about whether or not it actually wears longer than 14K.

 With the internet making it possible to buy gold jewelry from anywhere in the world, many manufacturers are now using international gold marks to show the purity of their gold jewelry items.
 In these cases, the fineness of the precious metal content is expressed in parts-per-thousand.
 This marking system is universally recognized, is actually more accurate, and we have listed the applicable marks here along with their corresponding karat marks: